 1) Set the BS to transmit with the carrier set-up and power allocation according to the applicable test configuration(s) (see clause 5).

-2) Adjust the signal generators to the type of interfering signal, levels and the frequency offsets as specified in Table 7.4.5.2-1
+2) Adjust the signal generators to the type of interfering signal, levels and the frequency offsets as specified in Tables 7.4.5.2-1 and 7.4.5.2-2.

-3) Set-up and sweep the interfering RB centre frequency offset to the channel edge of the wanted signal according to Table 7.4.5.2-1.
+3) Set-up and sweep the interfering RB centre frequency offset to the channel edge of the wanted signal according to Tables 7.4.5.2-1 and 7.4.5.2-2.

-4) Measure the performance of the wanted signal at the BS receiver, as defined in subclause 7.4.5, for the relevant carriers specified by the test configuration in subclause 4.8.
+4) Measure the performance of the wanted signal at the BS receiver, as defined in clause 7.4.5, for the relevant carriers specified by the test configuration in clause 4.8.

 In addition, for a multi-band capable BS with separate antenna connectors, the following steps shall apply: